Florida Restrictions on a Rent to Own Contract

 • a statement that any manufacturer's warranties in effect at the completion of the purchase will be transferred to you, and

-The following terms are prohibited by law.
-If they are included in your contract, they are void and not enforceable against you.
-The agreement cannot:
+The terms described below are prohibited by law.
+If they're included in your contract, they're void and not enforceable against you.

 • require you to agree to wage garnishment, stipulate to a judgment, or grant the lessor a power of attorney on your behalf